Wireless Conference Microphones

 What are the different types of wireless microphones?

 There are several different types of wireless microphones, including handheld microphones, lapel microphones, headset microphones, and clip-on microphones.
-Each type has its own advantages and disadvantages, depending on the intended use and the environment.
+Each type has its advantages and disadvantages, depending on the intended use and the environment.

-How far can a wireless microphone transmit?
+How far can a wireless microphone be transmitted?

 The range of a wireless microphone depends on several factors, including the power output of the transmitter, the frequency band being used, and the presence of obstacles such as walls or other electronic devices.
 Generally, most wireless microphones have a range of between 100 and 300 feet.